Building Normalizing Flows with Stochastic Interpolants: Practical Implementation and Numerical Experiments

 \section{Practical Implementation and Numerical Experiments}

-The objective detailed in Section \ref{sec:stochinterp} is amenable to efficient empirical estimation, which we utilize to experimentally validate the method.
-Let $\{x_0^i\}_{i=1}^N$ be $N$ samples from the base density $\rho_0$, $\{x_1^j\}_{i=1}^n$ $n$ samples from the target density $\rho_1$, and $\{t_k\}_{k=1}^K$ $K$ samples from the uniform density on $[0,1]$.
-Then an empirical estimate of the objective function in~\eqref{eq:of} is given by
+The objective detailed in Section \ref{sec:stochinterp} is amenable to efficient empirical estimation, see~\eqref{eq:emp-obj}, which we utilize to experimentally validate the method.

-This calculation is fortunately parallelizable.
 Moreover, it is appealing to consider a neural network parameterization of the velocity field.
-In this case, the parameters of the model $\hat v$ can be optimized through stochastic gradient descent (SGD) or its variants, namely the Adam optimizer \citep{kingma:adam}.
-We take this approach in the following experiments to demonstrate the validity and efficacy of the method using very simple network parameterizations, the purpose of which is to state that sensitive fine tuning is not necessary to demonstrate efficacy.

-Following the literature in the advent of new recent density estimation methods, we benchmark the method on visualizable yet complicated densities that display multimodality, as well as higher dimensional tabular data initially provided in \citep{papamakarios2017} and tested in other works such as \citep{grathwohl2018scalable}.
-We take the 2D test case to demonstrate the ability to flow between empirical densities with \textit{no known analytic} form while also maintaining a benchmark of convergence.
-In both instances, we compare both the computational cost as well as algorithmic efficiency to the conventional means of training ODE flows and show orders of magnitude speed up.
+In this case, the parameters of the model $\hat v$ can be optimized through stochastic gradient descent (SGD) or its variants, like Adam \citep{kingma:adam}.
+Following the recent literature regarding density estimation, we benchmark the method on visualizable yet complicated densities that display multimodality, as well as higher dimensional tabular data initially provided in \citet{papamakarios2017} and tested in other works such as \citet{grathwohl2018scalable}.
+The 2D test cases demonstrate the ability to flow between empirical densities with \textit{no known analytic} form.
 In all cases, numerical integration for sampling is done with the Dormand–Prince, explicit Runge-Kutta of order (4)5 \citep{dormand1980}.
-The choice of interpolant for experimentation was universally selected to be that of \eqref{eq:trig:inter}, as it is the one used to draw connections to the technique of score based diffusions in Proposition~\ref{th:sbgm}.
+In Sections~\ref{sec:exp-2d}-\ref{exp:img} the choice of interpolant for experimentation was selected to be that of \eqref{eq:trig:inter}, as it is the one used to draw connections to the technique of score based diffusions in Proposition~\ref{th:sbgm}.
+In Section~\ref{sec:exp:ot} we use the interpolant~\eqref{eq:lin:interp} and optimize $a_t$ and $b_t$ to investigate the possibility and impact of shortening the path length.